ndelitski/rancher-alarms/README.md

 ## Roadmap
  - Simplify configuration.
  - More use of rancher labels and metadata.
 Alternate configuration through rancher labels/metadata(can be used in a conjunction with initial config).
- - Run in a rancher environment as an agent with a new label `agent: true`
+ - Run in a rancher environment as an agent with a new label `agent: true`.
+No need to specify keys anymore!
  - More notifications mechanisms: AWS SNS, http, sms
  - Better email template
  - Test coverage.
 Setup drone.io